-Carpenter Bill Shaw demonstrates how cutting the crown at the same angle as the projection and the cope will fit every time
+Carpenter Bill Shaw demonstrates how cutting the crown at the same angle as the projection ensures that the cope will fit every time.

 Transfer the ceiling projection to the saw

-Every crown profile has a specific wall and ceiling projection.
+Every crown profile has a specific wall and ceiling projection (see the photo below).
 If the crown is cut at the same angle as the projection, the cope will fit every time.
 To find the ceiling projection of the crown, I fit a square onto the bedding angles of a flat sample piece; the ceiling projection is indicated on the top scale, in this case 3 1/8 in.

 To check the cut, I measure the length of the miter; it should equal that profile’s ceiling projection.
 Installed at that projection, the cope will fit.